Acorn Advert - September 1984

 "Re-balance This Sheet in One Second"

 Like several computers of the day, Acorn's BBC Micro could take software in the form of [EE]PROM - programmable read-only memory.
-Whilst some micros, like the VIC-20, would take it in the form of a plug-in cartridge, the BBC (and the Commodore PET) could accept a certain number of additional chips that could be inserted on to the actual motherboard of the computer itself.
+However whilst some, like the VIC-20, would take it in the form of a plug-in cartridge, the BBC - like the Commodore PET - could accept a certain number of additional chips that could be inserted on to the actual motherboard of the computer itself.
 These would then be permanently and instantly accessible.

-This particular advert is of a plug-in spreadhseet called ViewSheet, likely modelled on Visicalc - the first "killer app" that saved the Apple II, back in 1979 - and retailed for £60 - about £190 in 2019 terms, or not totally disimilar to a fully-licenced contemporary copy of MS Office.
+This particular advert is of a plug-in spreadhseet called ViewSheet, likely modelled on Visicalc - the first "killer app" that saved the Apple II back in 1979.
+It retailed for £60 - about £190 in 2021 terms, or not totally disimilar to a fully-licenced contemporary copy of MS Office.

 The BBC Micro contract is renewed